How to Find Insanely Cheap Flights

 ROUND TRIP VS ONE WAY

 Always search for a flight both as a round trip and as a one-way ticket.
-Sometimes you’ll find a round-trip ticket to be cheaper, in which case you can just not use the second leg of the flight.
+Sometimes you’ll find that booking two one-way tickets on different airlines is cheaper than a round trip.

 MULTI CITY FLIGHTS

-One of the best ways to get more out of your holiday is by using a multi city flight planner.
-This is perfect for when you want to see multiple cities, or countries on the same trip.
-Not only does it allow you to not be stuck coming back to the same location to catch your flight home, but allows you to extend your trip by adding new destinations to the list.
+One of the best ways to get more out of your holiday is by using a multi-city flight planner.
+This is perfect for when you want to see multiple cities or countries on the same trip.
+Not only does it allow you to avoid coming back to the same location to catch your flight home, but it allows you to extend your trip by adding new destinations to the list.

-This works really well when you have multiple places that you wanted to see in the same region.
-For example, flying into Thailand, and out of the Philippines.
+This works really well when you have multiple places you want to see in the same region.
+For example, flying into Thailand and out of the Philippines.
 Using a multi-destination ticket allows you to save on additional flights in the region.

-The holy grail for great flight deals, and possibly one that we’ve had the most luck with when it comes to cheap flights or error fares They post real-time deals, and error rates, and the flight deals can be sorted by region on their website.
+The holy grail for great flight deals, and possibly the site with the most success when it comes to cheap flights or error fares.
+They post real-time deals and error fares, and flight deals can be sorted by region on their website.

 This is great for those who have non-flexible travel plans and want to get the best deal.